-The University is a community of people, with a purpose, and I would encourage you to seek out the opportunities that will enable you to further develop your own individual sense of purpose to impact society.
+Heriot-Watt is a community of people, with a purpose, and I would encourage you to seek out the opportunities that will enable you to further develop your own individual sense of purpose to impact society.
 Many students and staff participate in creating their own 'impact statement' during the course of their studies, so do look out for this.

 Throughout your studies you will have the opportunity to thrive both personally and academically, and I would encourage you to take advantage of all that our campuses, student societies and global community has to offer you.
-As a University committed to preparing you for your future, we're delighted to offer opportunities for students to gain a global perspective, whether at a single campus or abroad.
-Our Go Global programme will continue to offer inter-campus transfers and exchanges across our campuses in Dubai, Scotland and Malaysia, allowing you to study, socialise or experience new cultures and places.
+Our Student Partnership Agreement is central to all that we do to ensure the best possible student experience across all our campuses globally.
+And, we are delighted to offer opportunities for students to gain a global perspective, whether at a single campus or abroad.
+Our Go Global programme offers inter-campus transfers and exchanges across our wonderful campuses in Edinburgh, Scottish Borders, Orkney, Dubai, and Malaysia, allowing you to study, socialise or experience new cultures and places.
 We encourage you to connect with likeminded individuals across the globe and grasp every opportunity with both hands.

-Our graduates are sought-after by global professions and industries all over the world.
 The very nature of a Heriot-Watt education is one that allows you to benefit from our research-informed approach, underpinned by our rich heritage and values.
 We're dedicated to providing you with the confidence and purposeful leadership skills to be a global citizen, and the expertise to one day become a leader in your chosen field or career.
-Together we will help shape tomorrow to deliver benefits for all of society.
+And our lifelong careers support leads to real jobs.
+That is why Heriot-Watt is ranked the top University in Scotland and fourth in the UK for the employability of its graduates.
+We are also proud to be able to welcome you to a University that currently ranks amongst the top 250 worldwide, an accolade that reflects our commitment to excellence in research, teaching, and innovation.